What is Isekai?

 Does Isekai have to be Japanese to count as isekai?

 Okay, this is a really good question.
 It really depends from person to person.
-By basic definition, Alice in Wonderland and Narnia both count as isekai, by not if you decide that it’s only Japanese.
+By basic definition, Alice in Wonderland and Narnia both count as isekai, but not if you decide that it’s only Japanese.
 But what about Japanese inspired media?
 If you remove the “has to be Japanese” they can count, if not they don’t.
 “Has to be Japanese-ish” is a really questionable requirement, but if you choose that, that’s on you.

 Titles in chronological order